Overview

 Comments

 # to end-of-line.
-Comments are emitted as a Comment token rather than discarded — this is what allows tools to round-trip source.
-The parser ignores Comment and Nl tokens during peek().
+Emitted as a Comment token (not discarded) so tools can round-trip source.
+The parser ignores Comment and Nl during peek().

 Limits